cpoliver/CV/src/cv.md

 #### William Hill, Leeds – Front-End Developer
 ##### *November 2015 – January 2016*

+_Front-end Chrome app development using Angular, React and SASS_

 * Using React and elements of the Flux architectural pattern to create composable UI elements
 * Utilising pure functions and immutability where possible for referential transparency and testability
 * Using Jasmine and React Test Tools to provide complete coverage of React components